IT Support Ajax

 Break-fix IT is hourly, per-incident work.
 It makes sense at 5 to 10 employees.
 Past 15 to 20 employees in Ajax, particularly with a warehouse, dock, or multi-shift operation in the mix, the real cost of break-fix is the unresolved risk sitting in the environment between incidents.
 Our managed IT service flips that to a flat monthly model with proactive monitoring and a written SLA.

-What IT Support Costs in Ajax
+How IT Support Is Priced in Ajax

 Serving Ajax and Surrounding Communities

 Fusion’s Toronto office at 100 King Street West dispatches to Ajax via Hwy 401 East.
-Drive times: 30 to 40 minutes to downtown Ajax via Hwy 401; 32 to 42 minutes to the Salem Road and Harwood Avenue industrial and commercial corridors; 35 to 45 minutes to the Ajax-Pickering border and the 401 logistics cluster around the Amazon Fulfillment Centre.
+Drive times: roughly 30 to 40 minutes to downtown Ajax via Hwy 401; 32 to 42 minutes to the Salem Road and Harwood Avenue industrial and commercial corridors; 35 to 45 minutes to the Ajax-Pickering border and the 401 logistics cluster around the Amazon Fulfillment Centre.
 Most smaller Durham-local MSPs are closer geographically but do not offer 24/7 coverage, CISSP-led security, or the tooling stack a larger operator needs.

 Also serving nearby communities: Whitby | Oshawa | Pickering